-I used Tesco Finest (97%) Pork Sausages for this recipe: no rice starch and no wheat/gluten.
-However, there is a small amount of potato starch in them – but at 1.5g carbs / 26.5 fat/ 18.9g protein per TWO fat sausages I am FINE with that.
-Before the Keto Police get their panties in a twist, I have appropriately titled this post as low-carb.
+I used Tesco Finest (97%) Pork Sausages for this recipe: no added wheat/gluten.
+However, there is a small amount of potato starch present – but at 1.5g carbs per TWO fat sausages, I am FINE with that.
 If you already have a favourite 100% clean keto sausage that I don’t know about and it comes in with better macros per 2 sausages, by all means use them and adjust your macros accordingly (and then please tell me about them!)

 Cook the cauliflower florets in a large pot of salted, boiling water on the stove top until completely tender and very soft.
 Drain well in a colander and leave for a few minutes.
 (Failing to leave it to 'steam off' may result in a watery mixture after mashing.)
 Tip the cauliflower into a bowl or return to the (dry) pan and add the cream cheese.
 Mash well, then season generously with salt and white pepper.
 Set aside.

 In the meantime, place the sausages in a greased roasting dish and bake in the preheated oven for approximately 20-25 minutes or until coloured and crispy.